azzam2912/pegon-ui/src/componentPage/WikiPage/Scripts/makasar.md

 The Makasar writing system consists of **consonants**, **vowels**, and **angka**

 * There is not virama (vowel killer) in Makasar.
 So usually when a syllable ended in a consonant, the consonant would not be written.
 An example is how baba, baba', ba'ba, ba'ba', bamba, and bambang would be writen as 𑻤𑻤 (baba)
-* In Makasar, if a syllable is to be reduplicated, there will be a reduplication mark called angka (𑻲)
+* In Makasar, if two syllables begin with the same consonant, there will be a reduplication mark called angka (𑻲), which replaces the second consonant.
+For example, "duda" without the ankga would be spelled "𑻧𑻴𑻧" without the _angka_, and with it it would be spelled "𑻧𑻴𑻲".
-### Consonants :
+### Consonants

 | Standard Latin | Reversible Latin    | Makasar | Phonetic Reading (IPA) |
 | ------- | ------- | ------- | --- |